nimeetshah0/Big-Basket-Delivery-Slots/README.md

 # Big-Basket-Delivery-Slots
-It's a major hassle to get delivery slots available on Big Basket due to the Covid-19(Coronavirus) situation.
-This is a small utility script written to automate the process and notify you when a slot becomes available!
+This is a small utility script written to automate the process and notify you when a Big Basket delivery slot becomes available!

 ## How to execute the script
 This script uses python 3+.
 1) Checkout the repo
 2) Run `pip install -r requirements`
-3) If you don't have chromedriver installed, download it from https://chromedriver.chromium.org/downloads.
-(Make sure the version of your driver is same as your browser.
-You can check out your browser's major version in the Menu `About Chrome`.
+3) Run `chromedriver-path` script to check where your `chromedriver` is installed.
+Update the path in the code if required.

 ## How to proceed further